haleyelder/watchlist/README.md

 ### Goals
 - react front end (create-react-app)
-- query json data ("the list")
-- pipe in info from imdb API
+- pipe in info from imdb API (OMDB)
-- graphQL practice
+- add DB to share list with firebase

 Later mayhaps: other users create their own and share? connect mongodb?